 The Lutheran Volunteer Corps is a community of faith uniting people to work for peace with justice.

-LVC places Volunteers in nonprofits across the United States in Baltimore, Berkeley, Chicago, Milwaukee, Minneapolis, Oakland, Omaha, San Francisco, St. Paul, Seattle, Tacoma, Washington, D.C., and Wilmington.
+LVC places Volunteers in nonprofits across the United States in Baltimore, Chicago, Milwaukee, Minneapolis, Omaha, St. Paul, Washington, D.C., and Wilmington.
 Serving alongside those in their placements, LVC Volunteers actively respond to the gifts and needs of their community members.
 Partnering with their placements, LVC Volunteers provide direct service, community organizing, indirect service, advocacy and public policy.

-It is the intent of Lutheran Volunteer Corps to maintain affiliation with the Evangelical Lutheran Church in America (ELCA).
+Organized and formed by the wonderful congregation of Luther Place Church in 1979, it is the intent of Lutheran Volunteer Corps to maintain affiliation with the Evangelical Lutheran Church in America (ELCA).
 On this firm foundation Lutheran Volunteer Corps continues to grow and serve the community.
-LVC also participates in the Lutheran Immersion and Formation (LIFE) in Service network, consisting of the 5 ELCA-affiliated service year programs: ALT Year, Border Servant Corps, Lutheran Volunteer Corps, Urban Servant Corps and Young Adults in Global Mission.
+LVC also participates in the Lutheran Immersion and Formation (LIFE) in Service network, consisting of the 4 ELCA-affiliated service year programs: Border Servant Corps, Lutheran Volunteer Corps, Urban Servant Corps and Young Adults in Global Mission.

 If you want to learn more about Lutheranism, and the role of Lutheran theology and practice within LVC, please refer to our primer “About the ‘L’ in LVC“.
 You may find it useful to refer to our basic Lutheran Glossary as you read.

 Religious Diversity: LVC is the most religiously diverse faith-based volunteer program in the US.
 Yearly, about 1/3 of LVC Volunteers are ELCA Lutheran, 1/3 are from other Christian denominations, and the last third come from a variety of other religious and spiritual traditions, including atheism and agnosticism.